riccardopdev/my-react-examples/async-data-loading/axios-typescript/README.md

-# Async Data Loading Using Fetch and TypeScript
+# Async Data Loading Using Axios and TypeScript

 ## Objective: